nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 The following examples are for illustrative purposes only.
 The `aassign` command will still fail if the chosen item to assign is invalid.
-* `view v/2` then `assign 1` will view the vendor at index 2 in the current list, then assign the event at index 1 in the assignable list to the chosen vendor.
+* `view v/2` then `assign 1` will view the vendor with index 2 in the current list, then assign the event with index 1 in the assignable list to the chosen vendor.
-* `view e/1` then `assign 3` will view the event at index 1 in the current list, then assign the vendor at index 3 in the assignable list to the chosen event.
+* `view e/1` then `assign 3` will view the event with index 1 in the current list, then assign the vendor with index 3 in the assignable list to the chosen event.

 ### Unassigning Vendors & Events: `unassign`